WSU-kduncan/ceg3120-cicd-brandielynnnnn/README-CD.md

 * [Github Workflow Syntax Meanings](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions)
     * I used this reference is detail syntax usage in documentation to explain critical usage in workflow file.
 * [Dev Genius Docker/Webhooks CD](https://blog.devgenius.io/build-your-first-ci-cd-pipeline-using-docker-github-actions-and-webhooks-while-creating-your-own-da783110e151)
+    * I used this heavily in this lab as it gave very sufficient directions and paths on implementing a github, webhook, dockerhub deployment for our angular application.
+It also gave me install intructions for my ubuntu AMI of docker and webhooks while also supplying bash script template and useful webhooks commands.
 * [Web Hooks](https://github.com/adnanh/webhook)
+    * This is documentation for webhooks by adnanh that gave installation details and webhook examples.
 * [Web Hooks Delivery](https://docs.docker.com/docker-hub/repos/manage/webhooks/)
+    * This gave good details on using and configuring dockerhub as endpoing delivery for payload mananagemetn and posts.